Georgy Noarov

 prof_pic.jpg

 Hi!
-My name is George Noarov, I am a 3rd year CS PhD student at the University of Pennsylvania fortunate to be advised by Michael Kearns and Aaron Roth.
-Before coming to Penn, I graduated Magna Cum Laude from Princeton University with a BA in Mathematics, and was fortunate to be mentored by Mark Braverman and Matt Weinberg.
+I am George Noarov, a Computer Science PhD student at the University of Pennsylvania fortunate to be advised by Michael Kearns and Aaron Roth.
+Prior to this, I graduated Magna Cum Laude with a B.A. in Mathematics from Princeton University, where I was fortunate to be advised by Mark Braverman and Matt Weinberg.

-Throughout my academic journey, I have participated in several enriching research visits and industry internships, including as a visiting graduate student for the Data-Driven Decision Processes semester at Simons Institute, Berkeley, and as an intern at Goldman Sachs.
+Throughout my academic journey, I have participated in enriching research programs and industry internships, including as a visiting graduate student in the semester-long Data-Driven Decision Processes Program at the Simons Institute for the Theory of Computing, UC Berkeley, and as a quant intern at Goldman Sachs.
+I spent the summer-fall of 2024 and of 2025 as an Applied Scientist intern at Amazon AWS.

-I am grateful to be the recipient of several academic awards, including the Undergraduate Award in Applied and Computational Mathematics and Princeton’s Shapiro Prize for Academic Excellence, and fellowships, including a Joseph Henry Summer Fellowship.
-I am also a member of the Phi Beta Kappa and Sigma Xi honor societies.
+My research has been generously supported by an Amazon Fellowship for Research in Trustworthy AI.
+I am also grateful to be the recipient of several academic awards, including Princeton’s Shapiro Prize for Academic Excellence and the Undergraduate Award in Applied and Computational Mathematics, and fellowships, including a Joseph Henry Summer Fellowship.
+I am a member of the Phi Beta Kappa and Sigma Xi honor societies.